 Malchers F, Ercanoglu M, Schutte D, Castiglione R, Tischler V, Michels S, Dahmen I, Bragelmann J, Menon R, Heuckmann JM, George J, Ansen S, Sos ML, Soltermann A, Peifer M, Wolf J, Buttner R, and Thomas RK (2017).
 Mechanisms of Primary Drug Resistance in FGFR1-Amplified Lung Cancer.
 Clin Cancer Res 23, 5527-36.

 Mollaoglu G, Guthrie MR, Bohm S, Bragelmann J, Can I, Ballieu PM, Marx A, George J, Heinen C, Chalishazar MD, Cheng H, Ireland AS, Denning KE, Mukhopadhyay A, Vahrenkamp JM, Berrett KC, Mosbruger TL, Wang J, Kohan JL, Salama ME, Witt BL, Peifer M, Thomas RK, Gertz J, Johnson JE, Gazdar AF, Wechsler-Reya RJ, Sos ML, and Oliver TG (2017).
 MYC Drives Progression of Small Cell Lung Cancer to a Variant Neuroendocrine Subtype with Vulnerability to Aurora Kinase Inhibition.
 Cancer Cell 31, 270-85.

 Information from this funding period will not be updated anymore.
 New research related information is available here.

-Institute for Pathology / Dept. of Translational Genomics
+Institute for General Pathology and Pathological Anatomy / Dept. of Translational Genomics

 Principal Investigator - A 13show more…